-The administration complex is comprised of administrative and faculty offices, a staff lounge, professors lounge, the business office, and the reception area.
+The administration complex is comprised of administrative and faculty offices, staff and faculty lounges, the business office, and the reception area.

 Residence Halls

 The dormitories and apartments are equipped with wardrobe closets, study tables, flush toilets, running water, and screened verandas.